 speaker

 Chief Financial Officer

-Thank you Rob.
-Before I get started, a reminder to please refer to our press release in form 10k filed earlier today for more detailed financial information.
-Financial highlights for the fourth quarter and full year include heploseb B net sales of $71 million for the fourth quarter, up 39% year over year, and a record $268 million for the full year, up 26% year over year, reflecting the impressive growth in the total addressable market opportunity.
-Additionally, heploseb B gross margin was 82% for the full year 2024, an increase compared to 76% in 2023, and achieving our guidance of approximately 80% for 2024.
-And looking forward, we expect heploseb B gross margin to continue at around 80% in 2025.
-Turning to expenses, R&D expenses were $19 million in the fourth quarter, up 32% year over year, and $62 million for the full year 2024, up 12% year over year.
+Thank you, Rob.
+Before I get started, a reminder to please refer to our press release in Form 10-K filed earlier today for more detailed financial information.
+Financial highlights for the fourth quarter and full year include HEPA-SFB net sales of $71 million for the fourth quarter, up 39% year-over-year, and a record $268 million for the full year, up 26% year-over-year, reflecting the impressive growth in the total addressable market opportunity.
+Additionally, HEPA says the gross margin was 82% for the full year 2024, an increase compared to 76% in 2023, and achieving our guidance of approximately 80% for 2024 And looking forward, we expect HEPLIS FV gross margin to continue at around 80% in 2025.
+Turning to expenses, R&D expenses were $19 million in the fourth quarter, up 32% year-over-year, and $62 million for the full year 2024, up 12% year-over-year.
 Looking forward for R&D expenses, as we continue to progress our clinical stage pipeline through key milestones in 2025, we expect R&D expenses to increase by high teens percent compared to 2024.
 SG&A expenses were $42 million for the fourth quarter, which is flat year over year, and they were $170 million for the full year 2024, up 11% year over year.
-Looking forward for SG&A expenses, we expect these expenses to be roughly flat in 2025, as we believe this represents the appropriate resourcing to drive the overall growth of our current business and maximize the heploseb B opportunity.
+Looking forward for SG&A expenses, we expect these expenses to be roughly flat in 2025, as we believe this represents the appropriate resourcing to drive the overall growth of our current business and maximize the helpless FV opportunity.
 Moving to the bottom line, we achieved our previously stated guidance for full-year profitability with net income of $27 million, including net income in the fourth quarter of $7 million.
 Lastly, on the P&L, we are introducing a non-GAAP measure of adjusted EBITDA, excluding non-cash stock-based compensation that we intend to report on for 2025.
-Non-GAAP adjusted EBITDA, excluding stock-based compensation, was $13 million for the fourth quarter, an increase of $13.5 million for the full year 2024, up over 300% compared to prior year.
+Non-GAAP adjusted EBITDA, excluding stock-based compensation, with $13 million for the fourth quarter, an increase of over 200% year-over-year, and $52 million for the full year 2024, up over 300% compared to prior year.
 Please see our press release issued earlier today for a reconciliation of GAAP to non-GAAP results and accompanying disclosure.
-Transitioning to the balance sheet, we exited the year with cash equivalents and marketable securities of $714 million, compared to $742 million at the end of 2023.
-The decrease in cash position includes the deployment of $100 million towards our first accelerated share repurchase program, which was finalized earlier this month.
+Transitioning to the balance sheet, we exited the year with cash, equivalents, and marketable securities at $714 million. compared to $742 million at the end of 2023.
+The decrease in our cash position includes the deployment of $100 million towards our first accelerated share repurchase program, which was finalized earlier this month.
 As a reminder, in November 2024, we announced the authorization of up to $200 million in share buybacks, which approximated just under 15% of our market cap and approximately 37% of our net cash at the time of announcement.
 We expect to complete the remaining $100 million of authorized share repurchases by the end of 2025.
 We are encouraged by our robust performance in the fourth quarter and full year.
-We achieved all of our financial guidance goals, including Hezlisov vNet sales and full year profitability, further strengthening our financial position and enabling us to drive long-term growth while returning capital to shareholders as part of our balanced capital allocation strategy.
-Turning to our financial guidance for full year 2025, we expect Hezlisov vNet product revenue to be in the range of $305 to $325 million, which represents 17% -over-year growth at the midpoint.
-We also expect adjusted EBITDA, excluding stock-based compensation, to be at least $75 million, demonstrating our ability to grow adjusted EBITDA at more than two times the rate of product revenue, further strengthening our ability to live around our strategic priorities in 2025.
-In closing, we're excited to report another strong year consisting of record revenue for Hezlisov vNet, improved product growth margin, an advancing pipeline with key milestones this year, and a strong financial profile with a balanced capital allocation strategy.
-We're very proud of this progress, and we're also excited about our growth prospects as outlined on the call today.
+We achieved all of our financial guidance goals, including HEPA-CEP V-net sales and full year profitability, further strengthening our financial position and enabling us to drive long-term growth while returning capital to shareholders as part of our balanced capital allocation strategy.
+Turning to our financial guidance for full year 2025, we expect HEPA-SATB net product revenue to be in the range of $305 to $325 million, which represents 17% year-over-year growth at the midpoint.
+We also expect adjusted EBITDA, excluding stock-based compensation, to be at least $75 million, demonstrating our ability to grow adjusted EBITDA at more than two times the rate of product revenue. further strengthening our ability to deliver on our strategic priorities in 2025.
+In closing, we're excited to report another strong year, consisting of record revenue for Headless FV, improved product growth margin, an advancing pipeline with key milestones this year, and a strong financial profile with a balanced capital allocation strategy.
+We're very proud of this progress, and we're also excited about our growth prospects, as outlined on the call today.
 Thank you, everyone.
 Operator, we would now like to open the Q&A portion of today's call.

+speaker